Web Application Penetration Testing: Benefits, Methods, Tools

-Too many organizations assume their basic security measures are enough.
+Too many organisations assume their basic security measures are enough.
 Here in Interscale, we’ve seen it time and again: Businesses skipping web application penetration testing only to face the painful aftermath of data breaches.

 The fallout?
 Damaged reputations, hefty compliance fines, and shattered customer trust.
 The patterns we’ve seen are simple but damaging.
 Many assume basic security measures suffice.
 Then, hidden vulnerabilities are exploited by attackers who are always one step ahead.